 - Rechargeable lithium-ion battery

 The controller itself has a three-axis gyroscope and triaxial acceleration sensors for optimum responsiveness.
-It has a fast-charging lithium-ion battery, so there is no waiting, even if you are in a heavy gaming season.
+It has a fast-charging lithium-ion battery, so there’s no waiting, even if you are in a heavy gaming season.

 - Dual joystick configuration